aws/aws-cdk-rfcs/text/0107-construct-library-module-lifecycle.md

 - **Successful API review** - Conduct an API review/developer experience demo and invite relevant stakeholders
   - use module's README as the API review guide
-  - address any concerns about API ergonomics
+  - create issues to address concerns about API ergonomics
-  - review all AWS Lint exceptions to ensure they are acceptable for dev preview
-  - ensure at least 90% unit test coverage for all implemented L2 constructs
-  - if the API/DevEx is rejected, make a list of necessary remediation tasks and update the module's tracking issue
+  - if the API/DevEx is rejected, make a list of necessary remediation tasks and update the module's project board

 ## Stage 2 - Developer Preview